melodyyu754/belgium-doc-tracker/content/team_posts/phase3.md

 ## Machine Learning Models

 ### ML Model 1 and Explanation

-TODO: (Sierra) What features are we using for the ML model?
-Provide reasonable explanation why those features are the chosen ones.
-Discuss any major/surprising issues found during model exploration.
 For predicting the number of protests events per capita in a desired country we chose three key features: public trust of their government, GDP per capita, and whether the country is Western, Asian, or South American.
 These features are used in our linear regression model.

 - Public Trust in the Government: This reflects citizens' confidence in their government, distinguishing countries based on political and social trust metrics.